-Day 7: Kanchenjunga Sunrise
+Day 7: Kanchendzonga Sunrise

-Merry Christmas!
-Start the day in spectacular fashion, travelling up Tiger Hill to watch the sun rising over the 8,586 metre Kanchenjunga (weather dependent) - if you're lucky there might even be a sprinkling of snow!
-Sit down to a hearty Christmas lunch before an afternoon ride on the Darjeeling Himalayan Railway's 'toy train' from Darjeeling to Ghoom.
+Rise at 4am before dawn and travel up Tiger Hill to watch the sun rising over Kanchendzonga which, at 8,586 metres, is the world's third highest mountain (weather dependent).
+The rest of the morning is at leisure before an afternoon ride on the Darjeeling Himalayan Railway's 'toy train' from Darjeeling to Ghoom.
 Visit Ghoom Monastery before returning to Darjeeling to tour the Padmaja Naidu Zoological Park, the Himalayan Mountaineering Institute and Tibetan Refugee Center.
-This evening, enjoy a stroll through the lively Christmas market.
+This evening, enjoy a stroll through the market.